Feels good to grow.

 Click here to see all available herb seedlings

-Autumn is known to many as the natives season.
+Autumn is known to many as the natives & forestry season.
 It’s time to plant trees and hedges in order for their roots to settle in and get established before winter kicks in.
-Akeake and Pittosporum (also Griselinia for warmer regions) are often used to create hedges because they are fast-growing.
+Native favourites like Akeake and Pittosporum (also Griselinia for warmer regions) are often used to create hedges because they are fast-growing.
 In choosing the right plant variety for your hedge, consider the primary purpose of the hedge: shelter, privacy, fencing, decorative border, peace and quiet, etc.

 Happy gardening!